Oliver-Balb/Starbucks/README.md

 * Customer value: Identification of customers with the highest conversion rates and highest average revenue.
 * Prediction of conversion and revenue.

-In order to have insights related to revenue related to customers and offers the event history in transcript has to processed including data in portfolio, especially duration and difficulty.
+In order to have insights related to conversion rates and revenue related to customers and offers the event history in transcript.json, offer.json and portfolio.json have to be analysed regarding data quality and tidiness issues have to be resolved .

 **N. B. As the offers of type "informational" cannot be related directly to purchase events, I have excluded these events from further analysis.**

-# Data Analysis

-## Available Data Files <a name="data"></a>
+# Available Data Files <a name="data"></a>

 The data is provided separated into three files in JSON format:

-### profile.json - Customers with Starbucks reward membership
+## profile.json - Customers with Starbucks reward membership
 Rewards program users (17000 users x 5 fields)

 * gender: (categorical) M, F, O, or null